THE BIG SELLOUTSKI

 Now you know why he stopped advocating on YOUR behalf.

 Now you know why he sold YOU out.

 New Campaign Report Reveals “The Big Selloutski” has Struck Again!

-(Team Hof) – One of the more stunning differences in Nevada Assembly District 36 race this year is how each candidate is funding their campaign.
+(Team Hof) – One of the more stunning differences in Nevada Assembly District 36 race in 2016 is how each candidate is funding their campaign.

 Challenger Dennis Hof is pretty much self-funding his entire race, while incumbent Assemblyman James Oscarson continues to live off the blood money of special interests.

 As the Parhump Valley Times reported on October 21, “Oscarson pulled in $88,500 in contributions from 71 donors” compared to Hof, “who drew in $50,106,” with $50,000 of it coming from himself.

 Oscarson claimed, presumably with a straight face, that his haul “says that people support me.”

 The fact is there are almost no “people” from Assembly District 36 supporting him with their campaign cash.
 Most are PACs, big corporations, lobbyists and special interests – especially Big Gaming.

 Here’s a quick look at most of Mr. Selloutski’s reported donors, and where they’re located (see if you can find the one in Pahrump!), from his latest Campaign & Expense report…